grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.attributes.md

         in the authentication information set by the server authenticator.
         Refer to the server authenticator's documentation part of your pipeline for more information about which attributes are available.
+        If the key is `client.address`, the value will be set to the client address.
         If the key doesn't exist, no action is performed.
         If the key has multiple values the values will be joined with a `;` separator.